-Students who are excused from the regularly scheduled administration of a test will be required to set up a time with the Course Director to make up the missed test as soon as possible.
+Students who are excused from the regularly scheduled administration of an assessment will be required to set up a time with the Course Director to make up the missed test as soon as possible.
 Permission for any deviation from the regular test schedule must be requested through the Director of Didactic Education or Director of Clinical Education.
-Depending on the nature of the absence, it is at the discretion of the Directors of Didactic or Clinical Education if the student will be allowed to make up the examination.
-Any missed exam may be referred to the Student Progress and Progressions Committee for evaluation.
-If the student would like to appeal the decision, then the Program Director should be contacted.
+For unexcused absences, it is at the discretion of the Directors of Didactic or Clinical Education if the student will be allowed to make up the examination for a maximum achievable grade of 70%.
+Additionally, any missed exam may be referred to the Student Progress and Progressions Committee for evaluation.
+If the student would like to appeal the decision, then the Program Director should be contacted within three business days.

-Reporting of Absences: First-year students must report absences in advance via email whenever possible to the Course Director and/or Director of Didactic Education.
+Reporting of Absences: Didactic students must report absences in advance via email whenever possible to the Course Director and/or Director of Didactic Education.
 If circumstances do not permit immediate access to email, the student must call the Director of Didactic Education, and ultimately submit an email notification.

-Second year student absences must be reported to the Director of Clinical Education or the Clinical Coordinator.
+Clinical student absences must be reported to the Director of Clinical Education.
 Students unable to meet as scheduled with individual clinical preceptors must notify the preceptor personally, as well as the Clinical Coordinator.
 When absence due to illness extends beyond 48 hours, a signed healthcare provider's note will be required.
 The PA Program will not accept any healthcare provider documentation from the student that includes personal protected health information.
 This is done primarily for the student's protection against any accusation of neglect or indifference, as well as to ensure that a proper health care provider has been sought by students in the case of illness.

 Tardiness: Students are expected to be in class/clinic and ready to participate on time.
 Students are recommended to arrive 10 minutes prior to course scheduled activities.
-Tardiness is a reflection of unprofessional behavior and will not be tolerated in either the didactic or clinical phases of the program.
+Tardiness reflects unprofessional behavior and will not be tolerated in either the didactic or clinical phases of the program.

 Each didactic class will be monitored by faculty to identify those students who arrive late.
 In the clinical phase of the program, preceptors are responsible for monitoring attendance and tardiness.
 The first offense will result in a verbal warning.
 Any subsequent offenses will require a meeting with their faculty advisor and may result in referral to the Student Progress and Promotions Committee.
+Further details on tardiness can be found in the course specific syllabi.

-Religious Observances: The South University, RICHMOND, VA Physician Assistant program recognizes that excellence in medical education cannot be dependent solely upon any calendar, since patient illness respects no calendar, be it secular or religious.
+Religious Observances: The South University, Tampa Physician Assistant program recognizes that excellence in medical education cannot be dependent solely upon any calendar, since patient illness respects no calendar, be it secular or religious.
 The PA program is committed to providing an academic environment that is respectful of the religious beliefs of all students.
 As part of this commitment, the PA Program will make a good faith effort to avoid scheduling examinations during religious holidays and to provide reasonable accommodations to students who identify conflict with their academic requirements or schedule due to their religious beliefs and practices.
 Any student who is unable to participate in an examination or course requirement because of their religious observances will be given the opportunity to make up the missed examination(s) and/or course requirement(s).
-Students who anticipate conflicts with regularly scheduled classes, tests, examinations, and/or any clinical experiences must notify, in writing, the Directors of Didactic and Clinical Education during their PA program pre-matriculation orientation in January.
+Students who anticipate conflicts with regularly scheduled classes, tests, examinations, and/or any clinical experiences have the opportunity to notify, in writing, the Directors of Didactic and Clinical Education during their PA program pre-matriculation orientation in January.